LCP LCP LCP {% if request.path != '/home-2' %} {% endif %}

 Skip to content

 Psychological safety at work is the belief that employees can express an opinion without the risk of humiliation, rejection, or punishment.
-As Harvard's Amy Edmonson puts it: "With so much riding on innovation, creativity, and spark, it is essential to attract and retain quality talent—but what good does this talent do if no one is able to speak their mind?"
+As Harvard's Amy Edmondson puts it: "With so much riding on innovation, creativity, and spark, it is essential to attract and retain quality talent—but what good does this talent do if no one is able to speak their mind?"
 It is imperative that leaders consider concrete ways to foster environments in which employees feel safe to express their ideas without the fear of negative consequences, a notion that fits comfortably into Insight Experience's Business Cycle of Leadership™.

 BCL-2